Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

-Starting on or about May 2020, the new fixed fee will appear on your water bill.
+The new fixed fee will appear starting with the water bill you receive in June for usage in May 2020.
 This fee will be phased in over four years through 2023.
-As proposed, the monthly fee will increase by $2.50 each year.
+The monthly fixed fee will increase by $2.50 each year.

 No. This is the first time Shaker Heights will have a fixed sewer fee.
 Other communities such as University Heights, Twinsburg, Bay Village and South Euclid utilize fixed fees.
 (View a chart comparing fixed fees of other communities).

-In Shaker Heights, the last local MCF rate increase was in 2001, when the fee was raised to $10.50 per MCF where it has remained.
+In Shaker Heights, the last local MCF rate increase was in 2001, when the fee was raised to $10.50 per MCF where it remained until June 2020.

 It is the unit of measurement (1000 cubic feet of water) for water usage.
 Your local MCF fee is calculated based on the local MCF rate and the number of MCFs used in your household.

 Yes, it is variable.
 The number of MCFs consumed in each household will vary from month to month depending on water consumption.
 The less water you use, the less you pay.